 - According to a survey conducted by the Society for Human Resource Management, more than 90% of companies reported using criminal background check for their hiring decisions.

 - African Americans represent 12% of the total population of drug users, but 38% of those arrested for drug offenses, and 59% of those in state prison for a drug offense.

 - Minneapolis passed a Ban the Box ordinance in 2007.
 Prior to the ordinance, only 6% of people with tarnished records were able to find work.
 After the Ban the Box measure was passed, this figure jumped to 60%, without any increase in theft or violence in the workplace.

 (Note: SCSJ does not endorse the language used in these articles to describe people with criminal records.
-Click here to view an open letter explaining the power of language from the Center for NuLeadership on Urban Solutions.)
+You can view an open letter explaining the power of language from the Center for NuLeadership on Urban Solutions.)

 Successful Ban the Box Campaigns

-Here in North Carolina, SCSJ led the first successful Ban the Box campaign in Durham, which led to the passage of administrative policies in the city and county governments.
+In North Carolina, SCSJ led the first successful Ban the Box campaign in Durham, which led to the passage of administrative policies in the city and county governments.
+Read about this initiative and its recent positive effects in The Benefits of Ban the Box: A Case Study of Durham, NC.
 Subsequently, Cumberland County and the towns of Carrboro and Spring Lake passed similar policies.

 Organizing Ban the Box

 Grassroots organizing has proven essential in the successful campaigns to ban the box.
 The key to mounting a successful campaign is to have a sound strategy for garnering community support for the measure, and to use that community support to influence local government officials.